-The first phase of the multipurpose statewide backbone became operational in September 2003, serving Omaha, Lincoln, and Grand Island with the second phase following in February 2004, extending service to Norfolk, Kearney, North Platte, and the Panhandle.
+The first phase of the State multipurpose backbone became operational in September 2003, serving Omaha, Lincoln, and Grand Island with the second phase following in February 2004, extending service to Norfolk, Kearney, North Platte, and the Panhandle.
 In July 2008, the Network Nebraska K-20 backbone interconnected Grand Island, Lincoln, and Omaha, and Scottsbluff was added in 2012.
-The Office of the CIO and the University of Nebraska each have statewide Internet contracts for Network Nebraska that have dramatically reduced the unit cost of Internet access to Network Nebraska participants.
-By leveraging Internet2 and InterExchange peering relationships, an additional 40 Gbps of Internet egress has been made available at substantially lower costs than commodity Internet.
+The University of Nebraska has multiple statewide Internet contracts for Network Nebraska that have dramatically reduced the unit cost of Internet access to Network Nebraska participants.
+By leveraging Internet2 and InterExchange Carrier peering relationships, an additional 40 Gbps of

+Internet egress has been made available at substantially lower costs than commodity Internet.